Facaller/odin_weather_app/src/pseudocode.md

 As you said, prevent spamming — you can do this in a few ways:

 a.
 Disable during fetch
-js
-Copy
-Edit

 button.disabled = true;
 await this.fetchWeatherData();
 button.disabled = false;
-b.
-Or use a timeout (e.g., 5 seconds) js
-Copy
-Edit
-button.disabled = true;
-setTimeout(() => button.disabled = false, 5000);
-This works, though the first is better if you want to re-enable based on actual completion rather than time.

-✅ Suggested data flow for toggle system plaintext
+✅ Suggested data flow for toggle system
-Copy
-Edit

 User types location → hits Enter
 ↓
 Fetch data with `unitGroup = metric`